mikejoh/gk/PCA/README.md

 To enable it:

-1. Adapt the configuration add or remove query log configurations in the `prometheus.yml` file:
+1. Adapt the configuration to add or remove query log configurations in the `prometheus.yml` file:

    ```yaml
    global: